 - Your periods occur closer together

-Potential causes of abnormal bleeding include hormonal imbalances, birth control pills, pregnancy, fibroids, blood clotting problems or, rarely, cancer.
+Potential causes of abnormal bleeding include hormonal imbalances, hormonal treatments, pregnancy, fibroids, blood-clotting problems or, rarely, cancer.

 What are the long-term health risks associated with menopause?

 Osteoporosis, a "brittle-bone" disease, occurs when the inside of bones become less dense, making them more fragile and likely to fracture.
 Estrogen plays an important role in preserving bone mass.
 Estrogen signals cells in the bones to stop breaking down.

 Women lose an average of 25 percent of their bone mass from the time of menopause to age 60, due in large part to the loss of estrogen.
 Over time, this loss of bone can lead to bone fractures.
 There are many options, including estrogen therapy, to treat brittle bones.